 - in a battle of good – the Creator’s productive force – against evil – the Enemy’s destructive force.

 The end goal of Hinduism is restoring unity with the Creator.
-This theme is found in virtually all subsequent religions.
+This theme is found in virtually all major subsequent religions.

 The first couple created by Ahura Mazda – Mashya and Mashynag – had lived in peace and harmony with all things in the paradise Ahura Mazda had created for them until they listened to the whisperings of Angra Mainyu who convinced them that Ahura Mazda was their enemy and a deceiver.
 For doubting their true lord and listening to lies, they were expelled from paradise and condemned to a world of difficulty and strife, but their descendants could still live meaningful and fulfilling lives by remaining loyal to Ahura Mazda.